 My horse was pretty ‘wild,’ energetic, stubborn, incredibly powerful, and strong (and he seemed SO HUGE it was intimidating!), and I genuinely didn’t think I’d be able to pull through with the four tasks that had been set out for us in the arena.
 Yet I did it.
 I DID IT!

-Most of us had completed everything tasks within the first two hours and were waiting for a couple of others to finish.
+Most of the rest of the group had completed all the tasks within the first two hours and were waiting for a couple of us to finish.
 Don’t compare yourself to others, Antonia.
 This is your journey, your process.
 Be proud of what you’ve just achieved.
 To believe in yourself takes courage.

 When I first met this horse, he completely terrified me.
 Something that scares you that you’d stay well clear of in ‘real life’ can end up being quite soft on the inside when you face this fear.
 Look at the photo of us two above (at the end of Day 2).
 This horse (who didn’t even let my face come near him, to begin with) is now cuddling me! (and yes, those are beads of sweat on my face!).